 - "After a Deadly Anti-Semitic Attack": This prayer by Alden Solovy was adapted in response to various acts of anti-Semitic terror, tailored to each individual situation.

 - “Havdalah with a Gun: A Poem after Violence”: Reform Jewish poet Stacey Zisook Robinson wrote this piece to help cope with the ongoing tragedies of mass shootings and acts of gun violence.

 Resources for Action

-Please join us in taking action to prevent gun violence.
+Please join us in taking action to prevent gun violence and acts of hate.

 - Take part in the Reform community’s efforts: Visit rac.org/gvp for resources from the Religious Action Center of Reform Judaism, including action alerts, news updates, and the latest information about gun violence prevention through a Reform Jewish perspective.

 - Join the teen movement to prevent gun violence: NFTY: The Reform Jewish Youth Movement offers resources created by teens, for teens, on the topic of gun violence prevention.
-Visit nfty.org/gvp for individual action items for teens and adults, as well as ways your synagogue youth group can get involved in this vital work.
-Here, you can also sign up to stay informed of breaking news about NFTY's latest efforts to prevent gun violence in the wake of the Parkland shooting.
+Visit NFTY's website for individual action items for teens and adults, as well as ways your synagogue youth group can get involved in this vital work.
+Here, you can also sign up to stay informed of breaking news about NFTY's efforts to prevent gun violence.

 - Follow the work of our partners: To find additional ways to get involved and to learn more about gun violence prevention efforts nationwide, visit Everytown for Gun Safety, The Brady Campaign to Prevent Gun Violence, and Metro-IAF's Do Not Stand Idly By Campaign.